Whole Earth Forecaster Home

 There is a low probability of accidents occurring during high BT days.

 Below are the total boating accidents occurring on the respective days before and after BT => 7.
 Up to 48% more accidents occurred in the 1-5 days prior to day "1", and up to 50% more accidents occurred in the 1-3 days from the day after strong BT ("1").
 Plan your boating around strong BT days.

 data source: Justin Miller, Boating & Waterways Section, Florida Fish and Wildlife Conservation Commission,

 Below are compared daily Railroad Accidents and the Berg Timer.
 As with Aircraft and Boating accidents above, High BT = Low Incidents.

 See how low accidents happen when BT is high.
 And are high just before and after high Berg Timer.

 Railroad accidents are most often due to human error which is complicated by bad weather.
 BT is able to forecast these bad weather periods and so is able to forecast the likelihood of human error leading to aircraft fatalities, railroad, and motor vehicle accidents.

 Below are compared daily Fire Incidents in Youngstown Ohio and the Berg Timer for 2004.

 Fires are least likely when BT is "7" strength or higher.

 Youngstown is the only fire department I could find online that lists all its fire incidents.
-If you know of any others please let me know so I can confirm these results.
+I'll look for other locations to confirm these results.